 When on holiday, the royals always have to be ready with a black outfit.
-The reasoning makes rather moribund sense: they must always be prepared with mourning attire, just in case there is a death in the family.
+The reasoning makes rather moribund sense: They must always be prepared with mourning attire, just in case there is a death in the family.
 Here are 18 more etiquette rules the royal family must follow.

 It seems as though the tradition began with Queen Elizabeth II, back in 1952.
-While on royal tour with Prince Philip in Kenya, her father King George VI passed.
+While on royal tour with Prince Philip in Kenya, her father, King George VI, passed.
 A suitable black dress was not packed for the Queen, but she couldn’t be seen stepping out of the plane back in the United Kingdom without the proper mourning clothes.
-Instead, she had to wait for a black outfit to be brought onboard for her to change into.
+Instead, she had to wait for a black outfit to be brought onboard so she could change before exiting the plane.